The Simple Travel

 3. Trishaw mural by Ernest Zacharevic, on Concubine Lane

-There is also the Street Art Of A Hummingbird at walking distance from Concubine Lane.
+There is also the Street Art of a Hummingbird at walking distance from Concubine Lane.

 One of the noteworthy features of street art in Concubine Lane, Ipoh is the use of 3D elements.
 They add a sense of depth and dimension to the murals.
 For example, the “Street Food” mural features a food vendor with a bicycle and a basket of food, which appears to be popping out of the wall.